Sweet Wins the Jokers Wild at Eldora Speedway

 By T.J.
 Buffenbarger

-ROSSBURG, Ohio (July 18, 2019) — After coming up on the short end of the feature on Wednesday night Brad Sweet bounced back to hold off Donny Schatz to win the “Jokers Wild” event at the Eldora Speedway as part of the 36th Annual Kings Royal weekend at Eldora Speedway with the World of Outlaws NOS Energy Drink Sprint Car Series.
+After coming up on the short end of the feature on Wednesday night Brad Sweet bounced back to hold off Donny Schatz to win the “Jokers Wild” event at the Eldora Speedway as part of the 36th Annual Kings Royal weekend at Eldora Speedway with the World of Outlaws NOS Energy Drink Sprint Car Series.
 The win was Sweet’s 10th World of Outlaws victory for native of Grass Valley, California, surpassing his career best feature win total from last year.

+Afterwards Sweet was happy to win but still was focused on Saturday’s $175,000 to win finale and how to compete with Wednesday night feature winner Donny Schatz.

+“I think tonight we had very equal cars,” said Sweet his car along with Schatz’s.
+“I still think there are some things I need to do better.
+I’ll go back and watch the replay, but (Schatz) was putting pressure on me at times throughout the race.
+Then I thought I did a decent job getting through lapped traffic.
+I’ll have to see what kind of lead I had there.
+The last 10 or 11 laps there I didn’t really know where I needed to be.
+I saw (Schatz’s) nose a couple of times there, but I knew it was going to be hard for him to good run unless I really messed up.
+I stuck with it and at the very end I pulled down and ran a little lower line and it felt good.”

 Sweet and Schatz started on the front row for the 30-lap main event crossing lines before the opening corner with Sweet taking the lead using the top side of the track.
 Schatz was able to get a run on Sweet and briefly take the lead on lap two before Sweet took the spot back on the third circuit.